richie1988/ShopOnline/README.md

 ## About the Project <a name="about-project"></a>

-This Ruby project is an educational showcasing advanced list manipulation using the 'school library' module integrated within a class for school library which keeps record of Books  taken ot given from the library.
+This is React redux  project that lets the user to login and shop online.
+The App provides UI its projects that lets other developer to be familiar with React and Redux implementation.
 ## Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

+- javascript
+- React
+- html
-- Ruby
+- css

 ### Key Features <a name="key-features"></a>

 1. **Advanced List Manipulation:**
-Explore advanced list manipulation with 'school-library' in a Ruby class for enhanced understanding.
+Explore advanced list manipulation with 'school-library' in a React class for enhanced understanding.

 2. **Educational Integration:**
 Learn hands-on with 'school-library' in a practical Ruby environment for advanced list manipulation.